Fenerator/LSTM-Sentence-Encoders-from-Scratch/README.md

 ## Example Commands

 for all commands see `train.py`'s main function.
+Hyperparameters are set in `train.py` and `model.py`.

 ### Training a Model